-Without automated scanning, the solver configuration also needs to declare the planning solution class:
+The solver configuration needs to declare the planning solution class:

 '''

 <solver>

 ...

 <solutionClass>org.optaplanner.examples.nqueens.domain.NQueens</solutionClass>

 ...

 </solver>

 '''

 4.3.6.3.
 Planning entities of a solution (@PlanningEntityCollectionProperty)

 OptaPlanner needs to extract the entity instances from the solution instance.
 It gets those collection(s) by calling every getter (or field) that is annotated with @PlanningEntityCollectionProperty: